yurideka/yurideka.github.io/aha.md

 - Journal:
   - Automatica
   - IEEE Transactions on Automatic Control
   - IEEE Transactions on Control of Network Systems
+  - IEEE Transactions on Cybernetics
   - IEEE Transactions on Network Science and Engineering
   - IEEE Control Systems Letters
 - Conference: